-Do you think being a digital nomad is a dream?
-No, it's not all sunshine and roses.
+If you thought that being a digital nomad is a dream, then think again.
+It's not all sunshine and roses.
 Read on for some of the challenges faced by digital nomads...

 Digital nomads, otherwise known as location-independent professionals, are living what most people would call “the dream.”
 They have the freedom to work whenever they want, wherever they want, and as often as they want, doing whatever they want… That’s a life that many people want but aren’t ready for.